lonenomad/GoPasswordCreator/README.markdown

 =================

 This program is used for generating passwords.
-The user can choose, which character-group will be used to generate the password.
+The user can choose which character-group will be used to generate the password.
-For example: lower case letters, numbers and so on.
+For example: lower case letters, numbers, etc.
-It is also possible for the user to define his/her own set of characters, which will be used to create the password.
+It is also possible for the user to define his/her own set of characters which will be used to create the password.

 Compilation
 ===========

-The easiest way to compile the Password-Creator is, just to use the new "go" tool and run "go build" and it will generate a binary called "GoPasswordCreator"
+The easiest way to compile the Password-Creator is just to use the new "go" tool and run "go build" and it will generate a binary called "GoPasswordCreator"